erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 More recently researchers have once again used a single CMG to stabilize the yaw of a load attached to a model jib crane [@KodaniTransportingRotatingControl2017] (see @Fig:KodaniTransportingRotatingControl2017).
 The authors run into difficulties with the singularity and changing orientation of the output torque.

-![CMG pair used to stabilize a gondola against wind excitation [@KankiDevelopmentCMGActive1994].](./figures/KankiDevelopmentCMGActive1994.png){ #fig:KankiDevelopmentCMGActive1994 }
+![CMG pair used to stabilize a gondola against wind excitation [@KankiDevelopmentCMGActive1994].](./figures/KankiDevelopmentCMGActive1994.png){ #fig:KankiDevelopmentCMGActive1994 short-caption="CMG based gondola stabilization"}

-![Single CMG device used in field tests [@InouePracticalDevelopmentSuspender1998].](./figures/InouePracticalDevelopmentSuspender1998.png){ #fig:InouePracticalDevelopmentSuspender1998 }
+![Single CMG device used in field tests [@InouePracticalDevelopmentSuspender1998].](./figures/InouePracticalDevelopmentSuspender1998.png){ #fig:InouePracticalDevelopmentSuspender1998 short-caption="Single CMG crane stabilization field test"}

-![Illustration of beam stabilization setup from [@SaAttitudeControlStabilization2001].](./figures/SaAttitudeControlStabilization2001.png){ #fig:SaAttitudeControlStabilization2001 }
+![Illustration of beam stabilization setup from [@SaAttitudeControlStabilization2001].](./figures/SaAttitudeControlStabilization2001.png){ #fig:SaAttitudeControlStabilization2001 short-caption="Illustration of beam stabilization with CMG"}

-![Motorized crane hook experiments [@LeeAnalysisFieldApplicability2012].](./figures/LeeAnalysisFieldApplicability2012.png){ #fig:LeeAnalysisFieldApplicability2012 }
+![Motorized crane hook experiments [@LeeAnalysisFieldApplicability2012].](./figures/LeeAnalysisFieldApplicability2012.png){ #fig:LeeAnalysisFieldApplicability2012 short-caption="Motorized crane hook experiments"}

-![Single CMG experiments on a model jib crane [@KodaniTransportingRotatingControl2017].](./figures/KodaniTransportingRotatingControl2017.png){ #fig:KodaniTransportingRotatingControl2017 }
+![Single CMG experiments on a model jib crane [@KodaniTransportingRotatingControl2017].](./figures/KodaniTransportingRotatingControl2017.png){ #fig:KodaniTransportingRotatingControl2017 short-caption="CMG stabilization of jib crane model"}

 The concept of using CMGs to rotate a load hanging from a crane has recently been turned into a commercially available product by the Australian company Verton.
 Founded in 2014 they published a patent regarding the rotational control of a crane load with gyroscopes in 2017 [@THOMSONMaterialsManagementSystems2017].